 Now my milk supply has reduced and am mostly bottle feeding, she prob has about 6 to 8 bottles and gets about 8fl oz of breast milk now.
 Can I still go back breastfeeding without giving any bottles and what is the best way of going about it??

 Breast to Bottle to Breast

-My son was born 3 weeks early and breastfed with no problems until my milk came in on day 3.
+My son was born three weeks early and breastfed with no problems until my milk came in on day 3.

-He failed to regain his birth weight as he didn't actually get much of the milk and whatever he did get came back up as he had reflux.
+He failed to regain his birth weight as he didn't get much of the milk and whatever he did, came back up as he had reflux.
 I think looking back that laying flat to feed made the reflux worse.

 After a week the midwife suggested that I express the milk and feed him in a bottle.